 - When completed, the documents are sent to the underwriter.

 - The underwriter will be sending a Conditions List of further missing elements or documents to the purchaser.

 - After the buyer completes the requested items on the list, it is returned to the mortgage lender for final authorization.
 A closing date is then scheduled.

-FHA Mortgage Source serves home buyers in all 50 states, including Georgia: Atlanta, Augusta, Columbus, Savannah, Athens, Macon, Roswell, Albany, Johns Creek, Warner Robins, Alpharetta, Marietta, Valdosta, Smyrna, Dunwoody, Mableton, Rome, Martinez, East Point, Peachtree City, Redan, Gainesville, Hinesville, Dalton, Newnan, Milton, Douglasville, Evans, Kennesaw, LaGrange, Lawrenceville, Statesboro, Statesboro, Tucker, Duluth, Stockbridge, Carrollton, Woodstock, Griffin, Canton, Candler-McAfee, McDonough, Acworth
+FHA Mortgage Source serves homebuyers in Georgia: Atlanta, Augusta, Columbus, Savannah, Athens, Macon, Roswell, Albany, Johns Creek, Warner Robins, Alpharetta, Marietta, Valdosta, Smyrna, Dunwoody, Mableton, Rome, Martinez, East Point, Peachtree City, Redan, Gainesville, Hinesville, Dalton, Newnan, Milton, Douglasville, Evans, Kennesaw, LaGrange, Lawrenceville, Statesboro, Statesboro, Tucker, Duluth, Stockbridge, Carrollton, Woodstock, Griffin, Canton, Candler-McAfee, McDonough, Acworth

-Please reach out to us today for any questions about the FHA purchase or refinance program. by calling 800-743-7556 or just submit the quick Info Request Form on the right side of this page.
-Mobile users will find the short info request icon at the top of this page.
+Please reach out to us today for any questions about the FHA purchase or refinance program. by calling 800-743-7556 or just submit the quick Info Request Form on this page.